 Maternal Adverse Reactions

-Exposure to venlafaxine in mid to late pregnancy may increase the risk for preeclampsia, and exposure to SNRIs near delivery may increase the risk for postpartum hemorrhage.
+Exposure to Venlafaxine hydrochloride extended-release capsules in mid to late pregnancy may increase the risk for preeclampsia, and exposure to Venlafaxine hydrochloride extended-release capsules in the month before delivery may be associated with an increased risk of postpartum hemorrhage [see Warnings and Precautions ( 5.4)].

 Fetal/Neonatal Adverse Reactions